 Storytelling has another psychological benefit for prospective patients as well.
 When you tell a story about a patient, no matter their unique circumstances, it conveys that you see your patients as people you care for.
 This may seem like a given to you, but many patients feel like doctors see them as just the numbers on their chart.
 According to a National Institute of Health survey, up to a third of patients believing that doctors do not truly care about or listen to them.
 However, when they read about how you understood why a patient was worried about an illness or a procedure and how you helped them find relief, they see that you’re relating to your patients on a personal level.

-That’s more important than ever because patients today have a consumer-like attitude when it comes to choosing—and staying with—their physicians.
-If they don’t feel a connection with their doctor or perceive clear ways that the doctor cares about them, they’re more likely to shop around just like they would for any other service.
+That’s more important than ever because patients today have a consumer-like attitude regarding choosing—and staying with—their physicians.
+If they don’t feel connected with their doctor or perceive clear ways that the doctor cares about them, they’re more likely to shop around just like they would for any other service.
 According to a report by the Altarum Institute Center for Consumer Choice in Health Care, 58% of patients switched doctors for better treatment or service.

 Use Blogging As Your Storytelling Platform

-Doctors today have a great advantage in that doctor-patient communication and relationship building is no longer confined to an office visit.
-Medical and healthcare professionals have a unique opportunity to add the personal touch to their practices by blogging.
+Doctors today have a great advantage in that doctor-patient communication and relationship building are no longer confined to an office visit.
+Medical and healthcare professionals have a unique opportunity to add a personal touch to their practices by blogging.
 And the blog posts that get the most attention, hands down, are often ones that share patient stories.